apacheignite/documentation/data-grid/data-loading.md

   "title": "IgniteCache.loadCache()"
 }
 [/block]
-Another way to load large amounts of data into cache is through [CacheStore.loadCache()](docs:persistent-store#section-loadcache-) method, which allows for cache data loading even without passing all the keys that need to be loaded.
+Another way to load large amounts of data into cache is through [CacheStore.loadcache()](doc:persistent-store#section-loadcache-)  method, which allows for cache data loading even without passing all the keys that need to be loaded.

 `IgniteCache.loadCache()` method will delegate to `CacheStore.loadCache()` method on every cluster member that is running the cache.
 To invoke loading only on the local cluster node, use `IgniteCache.localLoadCache()` method.
 [block:callout]